tobek/laminae/notes.md

         - 140. When you think in words, are you sure it’s your own voice you hear?
         - 170. Closing a door very gently, you pull with one hand, push with the other.
 (NGP, CGD, NNC)
 - used
+    + "Many say: I wanted to learn, but here I have found only madness.
+Yet, should they seek deep wisdom elsewhere, they may not find it."
+Teachings of Nasrudin, 'The Utter Idiot', Ablahi Mutlaq
+    + "Only children and the stupid seek both cause and effect in the same story" - Nasrudin, as related by Idries Shah
     + "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
 You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
 Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
 For after all, you do not know what work these conditions are doing inside you." - rilke
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
+    + paradise lost corrupt nature in the void that travesties God's creation
     + paradise lost angel sex
     + "Beauty is an unalloyed good, a good until itself.
 Likewise strength." - Zero HP Lovecraft
     + vectors